danieldantasdev/DesignPatternsInUse/README.md

 **Usage**: Represent part-whole hierarchies.
 For example, graphic objects in a drawing application can be grouped and treated uniformly.

 **Real-world example**: In the library, books are organized on shelves, but each shelf can further hold categories (fiction, history).
 These categories might even contain subcategories (romance, mystery).
 Each shelf acts as a composite, keeping both individual books (leaf nodes) and other categories (composite nodes).

+**The remark about usage**: Restricting operations for certain components or leaves in the hierarchy could be challenging.

 **UML diagram of Composite pattern:**